rosmord/finitestate/README.md

 The speed depends heavily on the pattern, though.
 For instance, replacing `a(b|c+)*de` with `a(c*)de` gives a speed of
 $1.10^{-6}s$

+Memory tests should be done too ; I suspect in some cases, the library may be very memory-hungry, as :
+- the size of a deterministic automaton may be exponentially larger than the size of the non-deterministic equivalent ;
+- the library allows one to create seemingly simple automaton (for instance `any()`) which would contain hundreds of transitions if fully written.

 ## Licence